 Thomas Howard, 3rd Duke of Norfolk, was born in 1473, the eldest son of the 2nd Duke of Norfolk, and his first wife, Elizabeth Tilney (d.
 1497).
 On 4 February 1495 he married Anne of York (1475-1510), the fifth daughter of King Edward IV and later the sister-in-law of King Henry VII.
 The marriage produced four children, none of whom survived to reach adulthood.
 After Anne's death in 1510 he married for a second time to Lady Elizabeth Stafford.

-King Henry VII became infatuated by Norfolk's niece Anne Boleyn, Anne was an attractive woman with dark hair, olive complexion and beguiling French ways, with a vivacious personality, but her most striking feature was her eyes, which were large dark and lustrous.
+King Henry VIII became infatuated by Norfolk's niece Anne Boleyn, Anne was an attractive woman with dark hair, olive complexion, beguiling French ways, and a vivacious personality, but her most striking feature was her eyes, which were large dark and lustrous.
 Henry wished to obtain an annulment of his marriage to Katherine of Aragon to enable him to marry Anne and ensure the Tudor succession with a son.
 By 1529 matters of state were being increasingly handled by Norfolk, Suffolk and the Thomas Boleyn, the father of Anne, who influenced the King to remove Cardinal Wolsey.
 In November Wolsey was arrested on a charge of treason, but died before he cold face trial.
 Norfolk greatly benefited from his fall from power.
 Henry and Anne were eventually married and Anne crowned queen, however, she failed to produce the son Henry so ardently desired and wishing to be free to marry again, Henry had Anne arrested and charged with adultery and treason.
 As Lord High Steward, Norfolk presided at the trial of his niece, in May 1536.
 Anne was sentenced to be burned or beheaded at the king's pleasure.
 Following Anne's execution her parents Thomas Boleyn and Elizabeth Howard retired to Hever Castle in the country, Elizabeth Howard died only two years after her two younger children, her husband died the following year.

 Having learned nothing from the sorry fate of Anne Boleyn, in a bid for power, the Duke of Norfolk, flaunted his nubile and attractive niece, Catherine Howard, before the King.
 Catherine was the teenage daughter of Norfolk's brother, Lord Edmund Howard and Joyce Cullpepper.
 Henry was smitten by the exquisite Catherine and had his marriage to his fourth wife "that great Flanders Mare" Anne of Cleves annulled on the grounds that she had a pre-contract with the Duke of Lorraine.
 The King married Catherine Howard and well pleased with his new wife, the doting Henry regained some of his lost youth with his lively and vivacious fifth spouse.